Portfolio Manager Ray Kennedy reviews:

 Information obtained from independent sources is considered reliable, but H&W cannot guarantee its accuracy or completeness.
 Certain information contained in this material represents or is based upon forward-looking statements.
 Due to various risks and uncertainties, actual events/results or performance may differ materially from those reflected or contemplated in such forward-looking statements.
 Nothing contained herein may be relied upon as a guarantee, promise, assurance or a representation as to the future.

 Credit Quality weights by rating were derived from the highest bond rating as determined by S&P, Moody's or Fitch.
 Bond ratings are grades given to bonds that indicate their credit quality as determined by private independent rating services such as Standard & Poor's, Moody's and Fitch.
 These firms evaluate a bond issuer's financial strength, or its ability to pay a bond's principal and interest in a timely fashion.
 Ratings are expressed as letters ranging from 'AAA', which is the highest grade, to 'D', which is the lowest grade.
+In limited situations when none of the three rating agencies have issued a formal rating, the Advisor will classify the security as nonrated.
 Diversification does not assure a profit nor protect against loss in a declining market.

 Market Disruption: The global coronavirus pandemic has caused disruption in the global economy and extreme fluctuations in global capital and financial markets.
 H&W is unable to predict the impact caused by coronavirus pandemic, which has the potential to negatively impact the firm’s investment strategies and investment opportunities.